Notice regarding the quality of machine translation

 Individuals or corporations renting bare premises are not subject to these obligations.

-To go further : order of 1 October 2015 under Article R. 611-42 of the Code of Entry and Residence of Foreigners and the Right of Asylum.
+For further information: order of 1 October 2015 under Article R. 611-42 of the Code of Entry and Residence of Foreigners and the Right of Asylum.

 Advertising of the cottage